Pet Friendly Workplace Trend is Growing

 Along with just having a more focused employee, businesses can look forward to just happier employees in general!
 Studies show that being able to bring your pets to work can make you feel better all day!
 When someone can feel good all day at work, they can improve their overall well-being.
-This can even benefit employees who don’t have pets of their own for life situation reasons, but enjoy animals.
+This can even benefit employees who don’t have pets of their own for life situation reasons but enjoy animals.
 They can get a daily dose of a dog or cat, boosting their mood during the day.

 Though happy and productive employees seem reason enough to immediately make most companies allow employees to bring their pets to work, there are also a lot of problems they have to consider.
-One of major problems is allergies.
+One of the major problems is allergies.
 Some poor souls have some pretty severe allergies to animals (including myself to cats…so sad), and while some put up with it for the sake of furry cuddles, others can’t medically tolerate it.
-Another problem is people bringing pets that aren’t socially up for it.
+Another problem is people bringing pets that aren’t socially up to it.
 This includes dogs that are aggressive and reactive with other dogs and animals or humans other than their owner.
-This can quickly lead to a dangerous situation and a giant lawsuit for the company and the pet owner.
+This can quickly lead to a dangerous situation and a giant lawsuit against the company and the pet owner.

 While allergies and behavior issues are serious ones to consider, there are definitely ways to work around them.
-Offices could create pet free zones for people who have allergies or don’t like animals.
-For behavior issues, companies could require employees who wish to bring their pets to have insurance on their pet, and to have passed basic obedience training such as the AKC Canine Good Citizen training.
+Offices could create pet-free zones for people who have allergies or don’t like animals.
+For behavior issues, companies could require employees who wish to bring their pets to have insurance on their pet and to have passed basic obedience training such as the AKC Canine Good Citizen training.

-For businesses that can’t allow pets in their facilities, there are still ways for them to be pet friendly!
-Some companies are offering pet benefits such as pet health insurance and discounts on doggy day care.
+For businesses that can’t allow pets in their facilities, there are still ways for them to be pet-friendly!
+Some companies are offering pet benefits such as pet health insurance and discounts on doggy daycare.
 These are wonderful options for companies to show that even though pets on the premises can’t happen, they still care about their employees and their pets.

 Other Articles by Mila Sanchez:

-- Therapy Dogs Have Many Uses : Animal Assisted Therapy
+- Therapy Dogs Have Many Uses: Animal Assisted Therapy

 - Working German Shepherd Dogs: Not Just a Pretty Face